 We are always open to new opportunities and ways to engage with our alumni.
 If you are interested in any of the below opportunities or have something else in mind, please get in touch.

-Program content will be driven by the new graduates and based on what the coaches can offer – this could be networking, industry-specific advice or resume assistance.
+The program will exist as an ongoing module, with coaches able to join at any time and revoke their interest as required, and program content will primarily be driven by the new graduates and based on what the coaches can offer – this could be networking, industry-specific advice or resume assistance.

-The Alumni-Student Mentoring Program provides students with encouragement and support in their future professional careers by pairing them with experienced alumni mentors.
+The Student-Alumni Mentoring Program provides students with encouragement and support in their future professional careers by pairing them with experienced alumni mentors.

 We are looking for mentors who can share their expertise and insights from their candidature and/or profession, combining instruction with support, advice and insight from their real-life experience.
 Mentors may suggest resources and tools, writing tips or provide advice on submission processes.
 They may share real-life experiences, along with insights to transitioning within or back to industry, among other career advice.